Fox Professing

 Why should I believe what you say?

+Seriously: I'm not really presenting "objective facts."
+I'm suspicious of claims to objectivity.
 Instead, I offer my interpretation of things, for you to mull over, accept, reject, modify -- whatever makes sense to you.
 That's what I do when I write, when I teach, when I engage in public debate.

-I do believe in trying to be reasonably fair, though.
-The arguments I present in academic papers are supported by the references I cite, and most of the papers were published in peer-reviewed academic journals (which may or may not encourage you).
+I do believe in trying to be reasonably fair.
+The arguments I present in academic papers are supported by the references I cite, and most of the papers were published in peer-reviewed academic journals (which may or may not reassure you).
 My short political commentaries and similar rants on this site and on my related blog generally don't cite sources, but the facts and ideas are not hard to track down.
 In any case, I hope you think about things for yourself rather than blindly accept my stance on controversial value issues.

 up to top